T-Cell Exhaustion Signatures Vary with Tumor Type and Are Severe in Glioblastoma.

-Woroniecka, K, Chongsathidkiet, P, Rhodin, KE, Kemeny, HR, Dechant, CA, Farber, SH, Elsamadicy, AA, Cui, X, Koyama, S, Jackson, CC, Hansen, LJ, Johanns, TM, Sanchez-Perez, L, Chandramohan, V, Yu, Y-RA, Bigner, DD, Giles, AJ, Healy, P, Dranoff, G, Weinhold, KJ, Dunn, GP, and Fecci, PE.
-"T Cell Exhaustion Signatures Vary with Tumor Type and are Severe in Glioblastoma."
-Clinical cancer research : an official journal of the American Association for Cancer Research (February 7, 2018).
+Woroniecka, K, Chongsathidkiet, P, Rhodin, K, Kemeny, H, Dechant, C, Farber, SH, Elsamadicy, AA, Cui, X, Koyama, S, Jackson, C, Hansen, LJ, Johanns, TM, Sanchez-Perez, L, Chandramohan, V, Yu, Y-RA, Bigner, DD, Giles, A, Healy, P, Dranoff, G, Weinhold, KJ, Dunn, GP, and Fecci, PE.
+"T-Cell Exhaustion Signatures Vary with Tumor Type and Are Severe in Glioblastoma."
+Clinical Cancer Research : an Official Journal of the American Association for Cancer Research 24, no. 17 (September 2018): 4175-4186.